rust-lang/book/src/ch09-01-unrecoverable-errors-with-panic.md

 We attempt to access the hundredth element of our vector, but it only has three elements.
 In this situation, Rust will panic.
-Using `[]` is supposed to return a number.
+Using `[]` is supposed to return an element.
 But if you pass it an invalid index, there's no number Rust could return here, it would be wrong.
 In this case, we've typed in a literal, so in theory, Rust could figure it out.
 But if our program was different, say, maybe reading the index from user input, it would not be possible to determine at